-Josephine County Library Foundation (JCLF) is the private, nonprofit foundation established in 1987 that raises money to enhance and improve the libraries in Josephine County, mostly focused on capital or other expenditures that are not part of the library’s normal budget.
+Josephine County Library Foundation (JCLF) is a private, nonprofit foundation established in 1987 that raises money to enhance and improve the libraries in Josephine County, mostly focused on capital or other expenditures that are not part of the library’s normal budget.

-Past donations to the Josephine County Library Foundation have been used for special projects that enhance and improve the services of the libraries in Josephine County.
+Past donations to Josephine County Library Foundation have been used for special projects that enhance and improve the services of the libraries in Josephine County.
 Examples of such projects have included:

 Building of the Wolf Creek Branch Library